Should your investment portfolio have 90% in stocks and bonds and 10% in cash? Or should it have 60% in stocks and bonds and 30% in cash?

-A common portfolio asset allocation for a moderate to low risk investor that is 50 years old is 50% in stocks, 35% in bonds and 15% in cash (money market), for example, as explained more in my post How to Understand Your Investments.
+A common portfolio asset allocation for a moderate to low risk 50 year old investor is 50% in stocks, 35% in bonds and 15% in cash (money market), for example, as explained more in my post How to Understand Your Investments.

-The goal with asset allocation is to lower risk and reduce the need for increased portfolio cash, thereby allowing an investor to maximize portfolio returns.
+The goal with asset allocation among stocks and bonds is to lower risk and reduce the need for increased portfolio cash, thereby allowing an investor to maximize portfolio returns.
 No one can argue that this makes sense.

-For standard asset allocation to work for lowering risk, though, bonds must increase in value when stocks go down.
+For standard asset allocation to work for lowering risk, bonds must go up when stocks go down.

-With asset allocation investing, keeping the percentage of portfolio cash, stocks and bonds consistent over time doesn’t happen on its’ own.
+With asset allocation investing, keeping the percentage of portfolio cash, stocks, and bonds consistent over time doesn’t happen on its’ own, however.

-Problems with Using Standard Asset Allocation for Cash Portfolio Percentages
+Problems with Asset Allocation for Cash Portfolio Percentages

-Remember, asset allocation keeps investors in the same percentage of cash, stocks and bonds no matter how expensive or cheap stocks or bonds get.
+Remember, asset allocation keeps investors in the same percentage of investment types no matter how expensive or cheap stocks or other assets get.

 Good News and Bad News

-The good news for buy and hold investors is that eventually stocks return to the value they were before the bear market, and another bull market resumes.
+The good news for asset allocation method investors is that eventually stocks return to the value they were before the bear market, and another bull market resumes.

-Unfortunately, this process can take several years, which can be problematic, especially for soon to be retirees who were close to their retirement goal before the bear market.
+Unfortunately, this process can take several years, which can be problematic, especially for those preparing for retirement who were close to their retirement savings goal before the bear market began.

-An alternative to passive long term investing is what I call valuation investing as explained in the very next section.
+An alternative to passive long term investing is more tactical investing as explained in the very next section.

 I don’t want to TMI (Too Much Information) you when all you wanted to know what how much cash should be in your portfolio but the answers here aren’t usually a simple formula.

-it’s worth the time because having enough cash in your portfolio is crucial to reduce risk while building wealth so stay with me while I share the next method that affects portfolio cash percentages.
+it’s worth the time because having enough cash in your portfolio is crucial to reduce risk while also building wealth so stay with me while I share the next investing method that strongly affects portfolio cash percentages.

-Method 2 –Portfolio Cash Allocation for Valuation Investors
+Method 2 –Portfolio Cash Allocation for Value Investors

 Buying low cost assets is a hallmark of wealth building based on the timeless investing principle that money is made on the purchase side.

 My Big Epiphany about Raising Portfolio Cash